FDB-Cabinet/ssed-seeker/Readme.md

       - Full stderr of the simulation.
       - A compressed archive of the entire logs directory.
     - An issue titled `Investigate Faulty Seed #<seed>` is created with links to the uploaded artifacts and the filtered log content embedded.
+    - If `--fail-fast` is provided, the program exits immediately after creating the issue for the faulty seed.
   - If GitLab credentials are NOT configured:
     - No issue is created and no artifacts are uploaded.
+    - The stdout of the faulty run (if available) is printed before exiting.
     - The program exits with a non‑zero code as soon as a faulty seed is detected.
     - Note: logs are kept in a temporary directory during execution and are cleaned up when the process exits.
 Configure GitLab to preserve artifacts automatically.
 - Per‑seed timeout: each simulation is given up to 120s.
 On timeout the process is terminated.